 The same week brought recognition and controversy.

 January 21: youngest woman ever inducted into the Songwriters Hall of Fame.
-Validation from peers and industry, not just sales metrics.
+Validation from peers, not just sales metrics.

 Same week: the Blake Lively texts unsealed.
 Headlines about "Taylor's Tarnished Halo."